-You're funny, you're witty, you're poised — come on, you know you totally have it together.
-So how come sometimes you still don't feel nearly as confident as you should?
-Searching for the right way to articulate things happens to the best of us — but if you brush up on some vocab, you'll be ready to spout off a ton of words that will totally let everyone know just how smart and capable you are.
+We know you're smart, you know you're smart, but sometimes it's just hard to articulate thoughts — if you brush up on some vocab, however, you'll be ready to spout off a ton of words that will totally let everyone know just how witty and together you are.

 Definition: Bitterness, especially in vocabulary or mannerisms